danaidimou/Ad_Performance_Analysis/README.md

 The analysis reveals that while some campaigns are highly efficient—delivering a large number of conversions at low cost—others require optimization in terms of creative, targeting, or budget allocation.
 Key recommendations include:

 -Scaling high-performing campaigns.

--Revisiting strategies for underperforming campaigns.
+-Revisiting strategies for underperforming campaigns
+.
 -Testing new creatives and targeting approaches to improve engagement (CTR) and cost efficiency.